Laf111/WiiUFtpServer/README.md

 # WiiUFtpServer
-A new FTP server for the Wii-U that fix files injection, display files timestamps correctly and use the full bandwith of your local network (wifi if you don't have an ethernet adapter)
+A new FTP server for the Wii-U that fix files injection, display files timestamps correctly and use the full bandwith of your local network (or you wifi network if you don't have an ethernet adapter)

 <p align="center">
   <img src="WiiUFtpServer.png">